SFH-Foundation/sfhfoundation/docs/books/poetry-aphorisms/pointers-presence.md

+---
 title: Pointers to Presence

-description: Shaykh Fadhlalla Haeri emphasizes inner transformation and the refinement of conduct, as preludes to the realization of the prevalence of Divine Grace.
+description: These Sufi aphorisms emphasize inner transformation and the refinement of conduct, as preludes to the realization of the prevalence of Divine Grace.
+image: books/poetry-aphorisms/img/pointers-presence.jpg
+---

 # Pointers to Presence